Agencies Responsible for regulating drones in the State of California

 Many cities or towns within the state of California have specific restrictions within their jurisdictions.
 We recommend checking the local jurisdiction for the latest regulations.

-Notes For Drone Hobbyists flying for fun in California
+Notes for recreational drone pilots flying for fun in California

-Recreational drone operations in California are approved under FAA Part 107.
+Recreational UAS operations (i.e., flying for recreational purposes) in California are approved under FAA law, specifically Part 107.
 Please check the specific state jurisdiction for additional permissions, licensing, or clearance requirements.

 Hobbyist rules in Parks, Recreation and Cultural Preserves